-Central African Republic profile - Media - BBC News
+Central African Republic media guide

 BBC World Service (90.2 FM), Radio France Internationale and the Voice of America are available via local relays in Bangui.

-Around 224,000 citizens were online by 2016 - around 4.5% of the population (InternetLiveStats.com).
+There were 557,000 internet uses by December 2021, comprising 11% of the population (Internetworldstats.com).
 Internet access is mainly confined to Bangui.

 Press